 For those seeking enlightenment on the world of Raven Song, I've secured these stories for you.
-Be warned: though none of these will spoil the story about to unfold, they may raise as many mysteries as they answer.
+Be warned: although none of these will spoil the story about to unfold, they may raise as many questions as they answer.

 From the diary of Marie Dovetail, age sixteen at first entry, founder of Dovetail Parcel.
 Copied on loan from their private archive.